-Where a breach of planning control is identified and we provide an undertaking to resolve it, be that through informal or formal means, we will do this as quickly as possible.
-It is advised however that progress on the case can be delayed for a number of reasons; such as the collection and verification of which could be over a period of time, so negotiations could take place or where formal procedures are instigated.
+Where a breach of planning control is identified and we provide an undertaking to resolve it to address significant planning harm, through informal or formal means, we will do this as quickly as possible.
+It is advised, however, that progress on the case can be delayed for several reasons; such as the collection and verification of which could be over a period of time, so negotiations could take place or where formal procedures are instigated.

 The resolution to a breach may be through a planning application or other consents (such as Listed Building Consent) being submitted to regularise the breach.
-Where the development is likely to be acceptable the Council may seek the submission of an application in retrospect as a valid means of assessing the development and a formal decision will be made through the planning application process.
-This will increase the timescales for the enforcement case.
-You will, however, have the right to make representation on the application.
+Where the development is likely to be acceptable, the Council may seek the submission of an application in retrospect as a valid means of assessing the development and possibly addressing the breach.
+A formal decision will be made through the planning application process.
+You will, however, have the right to make representation on the application, which is separate to any breach reported.
+The application process will increase the timescales for the enforcement case.